arynyestos/FilmChainVesting/README.md

 ### Functions
 - `addVestingSchedule`: Adds a new vesting schedule for a beneficiary.
+- `addBulkVestingSchedules`: Adds new vesting schedules for several beneficiaries.
 - `increaseAllocation`: Increases the token amount for an existing beneficiary's vesting schedule.
 - `release`: Releases the vested tokens to the beneficiary if the vesting period conditions are met.
 - `getVestingSchedule`: Returns the vesting schedule details for a beneficiary.